 When Health Services is Closed

-Preventing the Seasonal Flu
+Preventing Seasonal Flu and Colds at UNH

-Wash Your Hands with Soap and Water
+Wash Hands with Soap AND Water

 - You can pick up germs/viruses through shaking hands, touching doorknobs, phones, computers, etc.

 - Washing your hands often will help protect you from germs/viruses.

 - Wash all surfaces of your hands thoroughly (fingers, between fingers, palms, back of hands and wrists) with soap and water.